-- 1. The Library Supervisor and Library Assistant will liaise with teaching staff to ensure relevant resources are available to support curriculum work.
+- 1. The Library Supervisor and Library assistant will liaise with teaching staff to ensure relevant resources are available to support curriculum work.
 Teachers are encouraged to book the Library for their classes to use for silent reading or project research.
 All members of the School community can use the Library and borrow books; - 2.
 We offer an information and research service using all resources available that can provide answers to student and staff enquiries, whilst also advising students on the use of external sources of information where appropriate.
 We help to prepare students for independent research to meet effectively the varying demands of GCSE and A Level courses.
-The library provides students with access to a wide range of differentiated materials in a variety of formats e.g. hard copy and electronic; - 3.
+The Library provides students with access to a wide range of differentiated materials in a variety of formats e.g. hard copy and electronic; - 3.
 Trained staff are present at all times during the opening hours of 8.30am until 6.15pm including break, most lunch times and after school; - 4.
 Non-fiction stock is managed according to the Dewey Decimal Classification Scheme and fiction is arranged in alphabetical order by author's surname in both the junior and senior sections.
 The Library uses the Heritage Library Management system to catalogue, issue stock, return stock and manage enquiries.
 Students can also access the catalogue and their personal library account remotely;

-5. The Library Supervisor provides an induction to the Library and its resources and the Library Assistant provides research skill sessions to students;
+5. The Library Supervisor provides an induction to the Library and its resources to staff and students and the Library Assistant provides research skill sessions to students;

-There is a well-resourced dedicated Careers Library to give students access to information on careers and higher education;
+There is a well-resourced dedicated Careers Library to give students access to information on careers and higher education.
+The Careers Advisor is situated in the Library corridor and regularly updates the Careers books;